Skip to main content

 Retaliation is strictly prohibited, and IU School of Medicine strives to protect all students from retaliation when they report mistreatment.
 The potential for retaliation will be considered when determining the best course of action for the situation at hand, including waiting to address the situation until after all grades are finalized.

 Although the primary and preferred method for reporting mistreatment is via the Mistreatment Incident Report Form, other options for raising concerns exist.
-Students can add comments on course or clerkship evaluations, contact the Ombuds Office, contact the IUPUI Office of Equal Opportunity, consult with a lead advisor, or explore additional reporting options.
+Students can add comments on course or clerkship evaluations, contact the Ombuds Office, contact the IU Indianapolis Office of Institutional Equity, consult with a lead advisor, or explore additional reporting options.
 The mistreatment system maintains records of all prior reports/ incidents, so submitting a report allows the school to know if repeated offenses are happening and more serious action is needed.